Mohitjnn/study-platform/README.md

-changes implemented again without new page
+changes implemented again with new page